knowsuchagency/ninjadog/README.rst

-There exists a project, `pyjade`_ and a less-popular fork, `pypugjs`_, that are pure-python implementations of the pug template engine, but they have some bugs and the maintenance is a bit lacking IMO.
+There exists a project, `pyjade`_ and a less-popular fork, `pypugjs`_, that are pure-python implementations of the pug template engine, but they have some bugs and the maintenance is a bit lacking.

 It made more sense to me to use the existing nodejs implementation, and find a way to have it play nicely with Python.